DevilAguo0/hiddify/How-to-use-Amazon-CDN.md

 </div>

-* In this section, two values of this section, ``Cname name'' and ``Cname value'' are needed to complete the certificate status.
+* In this section, two values of this section, `Cname name` and `Cname value` are needed to complete the certificate status.
-* Go to your DNS records (presumably Cloudflare) and create a ``Cname name'' record and enter the values you had in the previous step in AWS.
-In Cloudflare, enter ``Cname name'' instead of ``name'' and ``Cname value'' instead of ``Target''.
+* Go to your DNS records (presumably Cloudflare) and create a `Cname name` record and enter the values you had in the previous step in AWS.
+In Cloudflare, enter `Cname name` instead of `name` and `Cname value` instead of `Target`.
-* Now if you go back to AWS and the certificate list page and refresh the page, you will see that the status has changed from `pending' to `issues', which means that our domain has received the certificate correctly.
+* Now if you go back to AWS and the certificate list page and refresh the page, you will see that the status has changed from `pending` to `issues`, which means that our domain has received the certificate correctly.
-* Now it is back to the ``distribution'' settings page and the certificate derivation stage, and if you click the refresh button for ``custom ssl'', you can see the certificate you received in the previous stage.
+* Now it is back to the `distribution` settings page and the certificate derivation stage, and if you click the refresh button for `custom ssl`, you can see the certificate you received in the previous stage.
 Select it and leave the other values of this page as default.

 > [!tip]
-> Note: Be careful not to tick the ``Legacy client support'' because this option costs $600 per month.
+> Note: Be careful not to tick the `Legacy client support` because this option costs $600 per month.

 * At the end, click the save changes option to save the changes.
-* Now wait until the changes are applied and according to the image below, the state of ``Last modified'' will change from ``Depoloying'' to ``Done'' to the date and time.
+* Now wait until the changes are applied and according to the image below, the state of `Last modified` will change from `Depoloying` to done to the date and time.

 <div align=center>